valencycol/ntfy/README.md

 This feed is read-only and refreshes on iOS's own slow schedule. ntfy is what actually gets reminders to you on time; the subscription is for glancing at the month.

-## Known limits

-- **Events load a year either side of the year on screen.** Paging between months never waits on the network, but search only covers that window.
-- **Recurring events are not expanded** — there's no RRULE storage, so an import only ever lands one occurrence.
-A yearly rule (birthdays, anniversaries) is rolled forward to its next upcoming date instead of the literal, often long-past, DTSTART; anything else (weekly, monthly, ...) keeps its literal first occurrence.
-Both cases are labelled in the import checklist.
-Re-import annually to pick up each year's next occurrence.
-- **Import assumes Stockholm time** for events written with a `TZID` other than `Europe/Stockholm`.
-Those are flagged in the checklist.
-UTC (`Z`) times convert correctly.
-- **The pattern is low-entropy** — roughly 15,000 possible five-dot patterns.
-  Login throttling (5 tries, then a 15 minute lockout per IP) is what makes it safe, not the pattern itself.
-Do not remove it.
-- **The feed token is a bearer credential.** Anyone with the URL can read the calendar.
-Rotate `FEED_TOKEN` if it leaks.